 Stay of proceedings

-An order that suspends proceedings until the outcome of an appeal or another action.
-A stay may be lifted and the proceedings resume.
-A stay may also be used to postpone proceedings indefinitely.
+An order that suspends a decision until the outcome of an appeal or another action.
+A stay may be set aside and the effect of an order resume.

-A party's argument and evidence presented to the Tribunal either orally or in writing.
+A party's argument presented to the Tribunal either orally or in writing.

-A notice issued by NCAT directing a person or company to produce documents and/or attend and give oral evidence at a hearing.
+A notice issued by NCAT directing a person to produce documents and/or attend and give oral evidence at a hearing.